cap-sized/capport/README.md

     - [ ] SortTransform
     - [ ] SqlTransform (for all other operations)
 - [x] RootSource, method of pulling data, and types
+    - [ ] Running RootSource as a Source
     - [ ] JsonSource
     - [ ] CsvSource
     - [ ] BsonSource (cp_ext)